 In 2018, Winsted celebrated its 30th annual Winsted Winter Festival (sponsored by the Winsted Area Chamber of Commerce), which featured a lighted Christmas parade, snowmobile show, art exhibit, visits from Santa Claus, and more.

 Each year, the festivities begin with a holiday outdoor lighting contest judged by residents of St. Mary’s Care Center and members of the chamber of commerce.

 Each year, the festival ends Saturday evening with a lighted Christmas parade.
-Winsted business K-Way Express was honored as grand marshal in the 2016 parade, for its many contributions to the community.
+Festival founders Tom Ollig and Gary Lenz were honored as grand marshals in the 2018 parade.

-Plans are already in the making for the 2017 festival, set for Friday and Saturday, Dec.
-1 and 2.
+Plans are already in the making for the 2019 festival, set for Friday, Dec.
+6 and Saturday, Dec.
+7.